Introducing Millennials: the Future of Hospitality

 The hospitality industry faces change around every corner.
 Whether it be Brexit increasing the projected hospitality visitors within the UK, or social media changing people’s expectations, it’s a minefield!

-At the Holiday Park & Resort Innovation show, our aim is to keep you up-to-date with the latest trends within the field.
-That’s why, this month, we’ll be discussing the effects that the millennial generation, or Generation Y, are having on the industry.
+At the Holiday Park & Resort Innovation Show, our aim is to keep you up-to-date with the latest trends within the field.
+That’s why, this week, we’ll be discussing the effects that the millennial generation, or Generation Y, are having on the industry.

 So, who exactly are the millennials, and why should the holiday park and resort industry pay attention to them?
-Let’s take a look...
+Get your FREE ticket to the show to discover how you can cater for this technologically-savvy generation.
+For now, let’s take a look at what makes them tick...

 Millennials Characteristics: Who Are They?